nerab/ansible-role-ruby/README.md

 # TODO

-* Uninstall leaves a lot of empty directories behind
+* Uninstall leaves a lot of empty directories behind => Can we just use the ones from `.installed.list` and delete those that are empty?
+* Does "make -j `nproc`" improve compilation time?
+* In the Ruby semver scheme, `revision` is really called [`teeny`](https://github.com/ruby/ruby#how-to-compile-and-install)
+* Test upgrades between supported versions
-* Travis matrix to test the [stable Ruby releases](https://www.ruby-lang.org/en/downloads)
+* Create a Travis matrix to test the [stable Ruby releases](https://www.ruby-lang.org/en/downloads)
-* Switch tests to use [Molecule](https://www.jeffgeerling.com/blog/2018/testing-your-ansible-roles-molecule)
+* Perhaps switch tests to use [Molecule](https://www.jeffgeerling.com/blog/2018/testing-your-ansible-roles-molecule)